vitamin-c-vs-niacinamide-which-is-best-for-skin

 One of niacinamide’s key roles is evening out skin tone.
 It does this by blocking the transfer of pigment (melanosomes) from melanocytes to surrounding cells (NIH).
 In other words, it prevents existing melanin from tinting new skin cells.

-A landmark study showed niacinamide inhibited melanosome transfer by 35–68% in lab models and significantly reduced dark spots in clinical tests (NIH).
-Clinically, niacinamide-containing creams led to lighter skin and fewer dark patches vs. placebo.
+A landmark study showed that niacinamide inhibited melanosome transfer by 35–68% in laboratory models and significantly reduced dark spots in clinical trials (NIH).
+Clinically, niacinamide-containing creams resulted in lighter skin and fewer dark patches than placebo.

 Both Healthline and the MeDermatology provide that Niacinamide also boosts collagen production, reduces redness (good for rosacea and acne), and limits excess oil.
 It has anti-inflammatory properties and is often recommended for sensitive or acne-prone skin.